brunopgalvao/apply/applications/blurr.md

 ### Are there any other projects similar to yours in the Polkadot/Kusama ecosystem?

-There is a forked version of REMIX IDE exists a.k.a. https://remix.polkadot.io however we still see a benefit of starting to code one from scratch specifically for Polkadot.
+There is a forked version of REMIX IDE exists a.k.a. https://remix.polkadot.io however there is still a benefit of starting to code one from scratch specifically for Polkadot.
 Especially, in the future, when we start hitting the "Polkadot-only" features e.g. precompiles into Substrate's runtime, cross-chain use cases, and possible interoperability with JAM.